Compact Pulse Schedules for High-Fidelity Single-Flux Quantum Qubit Control: Acknowledgements

 \section{Acknowledgements}

 We thank our editor, Marko Bucyk, for his careful review and editing of the manuscript.
 We also thank Boyan Torosov for thoroughly proofreading the manuscript.
+We acknowledge Caleb Jordan, Oleg Mukhanov and Matthew Hutchings for useful discussions.
 During this work, R.~S. was a student at the Universit\'e de Sherbrooke and received funding through Mitacs.
 P.~R. acknowledges the financial support of Mike and Ophelia Lazaridis, Innovation, Science and Economic Development Canada (ISED), and the Perimeter Institute for Theoretical Physics.
 Research at the Perimeter Institute is supported in part by the Government of Canada through ISED and by the Province of Ontario through the Ministry of Colleges and Universities.